Peter Baker (journalist): Personal life

-In 2000, he married Susan Glasser in a civil ceremony.^{[2]} Susan has been a reporter and assistant managing editor at The Washington Post, the editor-in-chief of Foreign Policy magazine, the founding editor of Politico Magazine, the editor of Politico, and a global affairs analyst for CNN.
-She is a staff writer for The New Yorker and she wrote its Letter from Trump's Washington.
+In 2000, he married Susan Glasser in a civil ceremony.
+Susan has been a reporter and assistant managing editor at The Washington Post, the editor-in-chief of Foreign Policy magazine, the founding editor of Politico Magazine, the editor of Politico, and a global affairs analyst for CNN.
+She is a staff writer for The New Yorker and she wrote its "Letter from Trump's Washington" column.
 They live in Washington, D.C.

-Their son, Theo Baker, is the youngest person to win a Polk Award for reporting (when he was eighteen) allegations that some research papers by Marc Tessier-Lavigne, then the president of Stanford University, had manipulated images.
+Their son, Theo Baker, is the youngest person to win a Polk Award for reporting when he was eighteen and a freshman at Stanford University allegations that some research papers by Marc Tessier-Lavigne, then the president of Stanford University, had manipulated images.